lowepowerlab/protocols/sanger.md

 * Drop off reaction in **0280 Storer Hall** (basement in the building connected to Hutchison)

+## Submitting sanger sequencing runs externally
+Sequence with Eurofins Genomics: https://eurofinsgenomics.com/en/home/

+### Prepare your sample:

+Follow guidelines on Website: https://eurofinsgenomics.com/en/products/dna-sequencing/seq-sample-submission-guidelines/

+### Drop off your sample:

+* Follow shipping preparation guidelines on Website: https://eurofinsgenomics.com/en/products/dna-sequencing/submitting-samples/

+* Bring package to Hutchison Mailroom (Rm 361) before 8:30 AM to ensure UPS picks up
+  * Outgoing packages are placed inside the room on floor in the area immediately to the right of the door - big sign on wall says "Outgoing FedEx and UPS Shipments"

 ## What to do after you've downloaded the sanger files